I believe that art can bring restoration.

-I would meet Him at the blank page and fearlessly draw and paint intuitively with no end goal in mind.
+Eventually, in 2020, I asked God to teach me how He wants me to paint and my journey into abstract art unexpectedly began.
+I would meet Him at the blank page and canvas and paint with no end goal in mind.
+Gradually, my fear of the blank canvas and some of my perfectionism began to fade.
 I picked colors that I felt like God directed me to or that best described the feeling I had.
 I started with no preconceived idea of what I was painting and no vision for the end goal except sometimes color and a vague sense of movement.
 As I talked to God while I painted my heart, I watched Him transform my pain and darkness and carry and heal the pain and burdens I was being crushed by.
-My fear and perfectionism began to grow into joy and freedom
+My fear and perfectionism began to grow into joy and freedom and it became a little easier to carry the burden of my chronic pain and illnesses.

 Since graduation, I’ve continued to paint, write, and start my business, “Live Created, LLC.”
 I’m continuing to learn what it means to follow Jesus wholeheartedly and authentically while facing suffering.
 He’s The Prince of Peace and also The Man Well Acquainted with Grief, and it’s my hope that my art and words will reveal more of the heart of the Artist.